Fantasy Football: Who should I buy?

 Jack Grealish joined for £100m last summer but his impact was disappointing.
 It doesn't make him a bad player, just one who needed some time to get used to new surroundings.

-The second of which is Haaland's injury record - which is a concern.
+The second of which is Haaland's injury record - which is a genuine concern.

-The forward missed 16 games across all competitions last season through different injuries and only started 21 of their 34 Bundesliga games.
+The forward missed 16 games across all competitions last season through different injuries and only started 21 of Dortmund's 34 Bundesliga games.

 Throw in City's rotation - nobody is immune to that - and he may not get as many games as his scoring rivals.